akpandey-dev/chemistry-explorer/README.md

 # Element Info

 A lightweight, browser-based chemical element reference built using pure HTML, CSS, and JavaScript.
-It provides quick access to important information about chemical elements through a clean, searchable table interface.
-Browse elements using the navigation bar or scroll through the dataset with a sticky table header.
+It provides quick access to important information about chemical elements through a clean, card-based interface.
+Browse elements using the navigation bar or scroll through the collection of element cards.

 Designed as a compact, dependency-free reference tool that works entirely offline without external libraries or frameworks.

-Note: This project is intended as an educational and reference tool.
+> **Note:** This project is intended as an educational and reference tool.
 The dataset is currently under development and will continue to expand with additional elements and properties.

 ---

 ## Features

-* Information for the 118 chemical elements
+* Information for all 118 chemical elements
 * Displays:

   * Symbol